Innovation Funding Incentives: Mexico

 2 | “Plan Mexico” Tax Incentives (Investment and Innovation)

-The recently published “Plan Mexico” introduces a series of tax incentives aimed at boosting investment and innovation through 2030.
+The Decree granting tax incentives under the “Plan Mexico” strategy (published in January 2025) introduces a series of incentives aimed at boosting investment and innovation through 2030.

-• Immediate Deduction of Investments: This scheme allows companies to immediately deduct specified percentages of fixed asset investments acquired between January 2025 and September 2030.
-These benefits are generally restricted to new investments or those used for the first time in Mexico, and companies must maintain active financing in Mexico for at least two years.
-The depreciation rates vary by asset type and industry.
+Immediate Deduction of Investments (Accelerated Depreciation): This scheme allows companies to immediately deduct specified percentages (ranging from 35% to 91%) of new fixed asset investments acquired between January 2025 and September 2030.
+This provision provides a substantial tax benefit in the year of acquisition.
+The benefits are restricted to new investments or those used for the first time in Mexico, and companies must keep the assets in use for at least two years.

 • Additional Deductions for Training and Innovation: The plan also provides an additional deduction equivalent to 25% of the increase in training costs for employees registered with Social Security (IMSS) for innovation-related activities.
 This additional deduction is calculated based on the positive difference between the current year’s training/innovation expense and the average expense from the three prior fiscal years.

-• Eligibility & Conditions: Companies must meet specific tax compliance requirements, including not having valid tax credits, not being in liquidation, and not being on blacklists of companies.
+• Eligibility & Conditions: Companies must meet specific tax compliance requirements, including not having valid tax credits, not being in liquidation, and not being on tax blacklists.
+Applicants must submit a detailed investment project to an Evaluation Committee and obtain a compliance certificate to qualify for the incentives.

 • Impact: These incentives aim to attract and retain domestic and foreign capital, particularly in strategic sectors, fostering economic growth, job creation, and industrial modernization.